 - Reseal exterior — Reseal exterior to prevent future leaks.

 - Clean water system — Dump a cup of bleach into the fresh tank, fill it with potable water, let it sit for a day and drain.
-Fill the tank with portable water again and run the faucets until the bleach smell is gone.
+Fill the tank with potable water again and run the faucets until the bleach smell is gone.
 Clean black water tank as needed.

 - Service furnace — Have it serviced to ensure it’s in good working order.